Skip to content

 self[key] = value

-return Option(previous)
+return option(previous)

 def try_insert(self, key: K, value: V) -> Result[V, KeyError]: